amjiuzi/222/content/authors/admin/_index.md

   - course: B.S. in Pharmaceutical Science
     institution: China Pharmaceutical University
     year: 2020

+# FOOTER PARAMETERS
+  footmark = "feynmanfooter.png"
+  stacklogo = "lego.png"
+  legalblurb = "All opinions expressed here are my own and do not necessarily represent those of any other agencies or groups."

+# HEADER PARAMETERS
+  watermark = "Bundle3.jpg"

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons